 Students can still pass the course overall if they fail one Learning Outcome.
-The failed Learning Outcome will have to be recaptured in the course Academic Portfolio: Landscape Architecture.

 ||Week 3: submission on LEARN of a 600-word synopsis setting the context of an identified topic of study, contents summary and reading list or relevant data sources.
 This submission will be used by the allocated tutor only to organise and prepare a video tutorial with you the following week.